mah0001/metadata-editor-docs-v2/documenting_indicator.md

 - Propose a **definition** (ask ChatGPT to either *Suggest a definition for a statistical indicator titled (...)*) or to *Improve the following definition of a statistical indicator titled (title) and currently defined as (definition)*.
 - Propose a description of the indicator's **relevance** (ask ChatGPT to either *Please describe the relevance of a statistical indicator titled (...) and defined as (definition).
 In the description, indicate to whom and for what purposes the indicator is relevant.*
 Do not blindly accept suggestions formulated by AI models.
 Carefully review and improve (or reject) the proposed content.

-By default, all elements of a metadata standards will contain unformatted text.
-If the template allows it, some elements may however include formulas or formatted text.
-Formulas must be entered using the LaTex language.
-Formatted text may be HTML or markdown formatted text.

 ### Data structure (structural metadata)